dannyi96/dannyi96/README.md

 ## ✨ About Me

 I am a Backend Software Engineer with over 6 years of experience, currently working at **Citrix**.
 My primary focus is on developing features for the control plane of load balancers.
-I have a strong foundation in:

 🛠️ **Programming Languages:**
 - **Proficient:** Python 🐍, C/C++ 💾, JavaScript 💡